harshitsilly/tracing-apps/README.md

 Please PR an overview of your system into this repo!

-## Threat scenarios

-* The One-Interaction-User scenario
-	* Sequence
-		1. Over the course of two weeks, User A only comes near one other user, User B
-		2. User B tests positive and uploads case data
-		3. User A receives a notification that they've been exposed
-		4. User A knows that User B is infected
-* ...

 ## Meta

 We're pondering the clearest way to present the above information, and how to aggregate and present community concerns and discussion about the individual projects.